neanderf/imersao-azureexpert-online/README.md

     | Priority | **200** |
     | Name | **Allow-Port_80-443** |

+1. Go to the Azure portal to view your **Network security groups**.
+Search for and select Network security groups is created.

+    >**Note**: If another Network security groups rule is already attached to the Network interface, it is necessary to remove it.

 1. On the **NSG-WEB** network security group blade, in the **Settings** section, click **Network interfaces** and then click **+ Associate**.

 1. Associate in the **VMHUB01** network security group with the **Network interface**.

     >**Note**: It may take up to 5 minutes for the rules from the newly created Network Security Group to be applied to the Network Interface Card.

-1. Go to the Azure portal to view your **Network security groups**.
-Search for and select Network security groups.

-1. Select the name of your Network security group.

-**Note:** If necessary desatch associated Network security groups.

 1. In the menu bar of the network security group, under Settings, you can view the Inbound security rules, Outbound security rules, Network interfaces, and Subnets that the network security group is associated to.